Web & Digital

 - What server-side rendering, static generation, and hydration mean for search rankings

-- Which stacks produce the best Core Web Vitals scores
+- Which stacks produce the best Core Web Vitals scores in 2026

 The 10 Best Frontend Stacks for SEO, Ranked